-You fell in love with the Retina screens, but you don’t necessarily need to travel with your computer.
+You fell in love with the Retina screen, but you don’t necessarily need to travel with your computer.
 In the past, the conventional wisdom was that if you were a serious graphics professional, you would only buy the latest Mac tower.
-Those days have passed and all you want is a simple; all in one solution that is reasonably priced but can still do everything designers need it to do.
-Well it sounds like you might want to check out the iMac with the high-resolution screen Retina 5K screen.
-Fill this computer up with RAM and a SSD drive and there isn’t much you can’t do.
-The glorious 27-inch screen is large enough for any designer and at just 5mm at its edge; the iMac has a pretty small footprint.
-The iMac works well for all types of designers, the screen resolution and fast processors make it an all around good computer.
-Not only are the images clear and have 25 percent more available color, but also the text is so sharp you’ll think you are reading a printed page.
-If storage is a concern, the iMac can hold up to 3 TB of data with their fusion drive and has plenty of ports for external drives.
+Those days have passed and all you want is a simple, all-in-one solution that is reasonably priced but still capable of doing everything you need it to do.
+Sounds like you might want to check out the iMac with the high-resolution Retina 5K screen.
+Load this computer up with sufficient RAM and an SSD drive, and there isn’t much you can’t do.
+The glorious 27-inch screen is large enough for any designer and at just 5mm at its edge, the iMac has a pretty small footprint.
+The iMac works well for all types of designers, and the screen resolution and fast processor makes it an all-around good computer.
+Not only are the images clear and vivid, with 25 percent more available color, but also the text is so sharp you’ll think you are reading a printed page.
+If storage is a concern, the iMac can hold up to 3 TB of data with its fusion drive, with plenty of ports for external storage.

 iPads

-Originally, the iPad was more a tool then a full-fledged computer, but with the introduction of the iPad Pro with a 12.9-inch screen and Retina display, designers should take it more seriously.
-A new addition to the iPad is the “Pencil” Apples version of a stylus, it’s even easier to get your ideas down and share it with coworkers and clients.
-Using Applications like Sketch, Paper and Autodesk Sketchbook, you can create everything from quick wireframes to full fledge drawings.
-With the Astropad Graphics Tablet app, you can turn your iPad into a Graphics Tablet or just use it as a second monitor with Duet Display app.
+Originally, the iPad was more a tool then a full-fledged computer, but with the introduction of the iPad Pro, with its 12.9-inch screen and Retina display, designers should take it more seriously.
+A new addition to the iPad is the “Pencil”: Apple’s version of a stylus, which makes it even easier to get your ideas down and share them with coworkers and clients.
+Using applications like Sketch, Paper and Autodesk Sketchbook, you can create everything from quick wireframes to full-fledged drawings.
+With the Astropad Graphics Tablet app, you can turn your iPad into a graphics tablet or just use it as a second monitor with the Duet Display app.

 Layouts that work with Adobe CC can be created using the Adobe Comp CC App.
-You will get access to your Creative Cloud Libraries and be able to collaborate across multiple devices with Adobe Creative Sync.
+You can gain access to your Creative Cloud Libraries and collaborate across multiple devices with Adobe Creative Sync.
 This allows you to start on your iPad and finish on your desktop.
-Once you finish your designs you can bring it to life with the Invision app.
-Invision helps designers create interactive wireframes that truly communicate your ideas quickly and flawlessly, creating dynamic presentations without coding.
-Ok, maybe you are itching to touch code.
-Try the Codea Scratchpad app to create games, edit code and bring to life any ideas you may have.
+Once you finish your designs you can bring them to life with the Invision app.
+Invision helps designers create interactive wireframes that communicate your ideas quickly and flawlessly, creating dynamic presentations without coding.
+Ok, maybe you are itching to touch code; try the Codea Scratchpad app to create games, edit code and bring any ideas you may have to sharp, glowing life.

-The iPad is also a great way to showcase your work to clients or for a job interview.
-It’s easier to pass around than a laptop and can passively watch or try it out for themselves.
-Apps like Portfolio for iPad or Minimal Folio can transform your iPad into a branded portfolio that will definitely impress people.
+The iPad is also a great way to showcase your work to clients or during job interviews.
+It’s easier to pass around than a laptop, so you have the option of letting your audience steer.
+Apps like Portfolio for iPad or Minimal Folio can transform your iPad into a branded portfolio that will definitely impress just about anyone.

 Accessories for Designers

-An accessories that is often considered a must have for designers of all types, is a Wacom tablet.
-The Wacom tablets come in all different sizes and prices.
-Everything from the high end large Wacom Intuos Pro Professional Pen & Touch Tablet to the smaller more specific Intuos Draw, Art, Photo and Comic Tablets.
-If you already have an iPad and want to use it for sketching and drawing then try the Bamboo Fineline 2.
-The advance tip gives you precise control and pressure sensibility to draw smoother and quieter for that natural pen and paper feel.
+An accessory that is often considered a must-have for designers of all types is a Wacom tablet.
+Wacom tablets come in all different sizes and price points: from the high-end larger Wacom Intuos Pro Professional Pen & Touch Tablet to the smaller, more specific Intuos Draw, Art, Photo and Comic Tablets.
+If you already have an iPad and want to use it for sketching and drawing, then try the Bamboo Fineline 2.
+The advanced tip gives you precise control and pressure sensitivity to draw smoother and quieter for that natural pen-and-paper feel.